Laṅkāvatāra Sūtra: Overview and main themes

 Various scholars like DT Suzuki and Takasaki Jikido have noted that the text is somewhat unsystematic and disorganized, resembling the notebook or commonplace book of a Mahayana master which recorded important teachings.
 According to Takasaki Jikido, the Lanka "is, as often said, merely a mosaic collection of small parts put at random within the frame of a sutra."

 The present Sanskrit edition contains ten chapters and most scholars consider the introductory chapter (the "Ravana" chapter), the ninth chapter (a dharani) and the last chapter (the Sagathakam verses) as being later additions.
 Furthermore, not all versions of the sutra contain these chapters (1, 9, 10).
 However, some verses found in the Sagathakam are also duplicates and are found within the main body of the sutra.
-Takasaki Jikido has argued that these verse portions might actually be the earliest core of the sutra, around which prose explanations were grew.
-The sutra is set on Mount Malaya (i.e. Mount Laṅkā, Sri Pada) in Sri Lanka, which is said to be the abode of Ravana, the lord of the Yaskhas and ruler or Sri Lanka.
+Takasaki Jikido has argued that these verse portions might actually be the earliest core of the sutra, around which prose explanations grew.

 The Laṅkāvatāra Sūtra draws on and explains numerous important Mahayana Buddhist concepts including the philosophy of Yogācāra school, the doctrine of emptiness (śūnyatā), and the doctrines of buddha-nature (tathāgatagarbha), and the luminous mind (prabhāsvaracitta).
 In the introduction to the sutra (the nidana), the sutra outlines some key teachings which will be expounded on, "the Five Dharmas and the Three Inherent Natures (pañcadharmasvabhāva), the Eight Consciousnesses (vijñāna) and the Two forms of Selflessness (nairātmyādvaya)."
 Indeed, the sutra later states that within this set of teachings is included "all of the Mahayana".

 According to Nguyen Dac Sy, the most important doctrines of the Laṅkāvatāra are the primacy of consciousness (Skt. vijñānavada), the teaching that consciousness as the only reality and that "all the objects of the world, and the names and forms of experience, are manifestations of the mind" as well as the "identification of the Buddha-nature (in the state of tathāgatagarbha) with alayavijñāna".

 Other topics discussed in the sutra include Buddhist vegetarianism, the theory of icchantikas, the wrong views of non-buddhists (tirthikas, especially Samkhya), a critique of the sravakayana, the limited nature of language in describing the ultimate truth, the One Vehicle, the bodhisattva path, and the three bodies of the Buddha (trikaya) doctrine.